-Learning and teaching at NUA is a blend of on-campus practical sessions in our studios, workshops and labs, live-streamed digital sessions, and pre-recorded digital materials you can use on-demand.
-NUA emphasises learning and discovery through studio and workshop practice, critical reflection and experimentation with ideas, processes and materials.
+Learning and teaching at Norwich is a blend of on-campus practical sessions in our studios, workshops and labs, live-streamed digital sessions, and pre-recorded digital materials you can use on-demand.
+Norwich University of the Arts emphasises learning and discovery through studio and workshop practice, critical reflection and experimentation with ideas, processes and materials.